Workplace bullying: Kiss up kick down

 The flow of blame in an organization may be a primary indicator of that organization's robustness and integrity.
 Blame flowing downwards, from management to staff, or laterally between professionals or partner organizations, indicates organizational failure.
 In a blame culture, problem-solving is replaced by blame-avoidance.
 Confused roles and responsibilities also contribute to a blame culture.
 Blame culture reduces the capacity of an organization to take adequate measures to prevent minor problems from escalating into uncontrollable situations.
 Several issues identified in organizations with a blame culture contradicts high reliability organizations best practices.
 Blame culture is considered a serious issue in healthcare organizations by the World Health Organization, which recommends to promote a no-blame culture, or just culture, a means to increase patients safety.

 Fight or flight

 The most typical reactions to workplace bullying are to do with the survival instinct – "fight or flight" – and these are probably a victim's healthier responses to bullying.
 Flight is often a response to bullying.
 It is very common, especially in organizations in which upper management cannot or will not deal with the bullying.
 In hard economic times, however, flight may not be an option, and fighting may be the only choice.

 Fighting the bullying can require near heroic action, especially if the bullying targets just one or two individuals.
 It can also be a difficult challenge.
 There are some times when confrontation is called for.
-First, there is always a chance that the bully boss is labouring under the impression that this is the way to get things done and does not recognize the havoc being wrought on subordinates.
+First, there is always a chance that the bully boss is laboring under the impression that this is the way to get things done and does not recognize the havoc being wrought on subordinates.